Peer Coaching

 EMOTIONAL & TANGIBLE SUPPORT

 FFA-NC coaches will be available to provide emotional support by being accessible in times of need and listening to the concerns of the family without bias or judgement.
-Coaches will also recognize times that the resource parent may need additional support such as tangible items to assist the family through a difficult period.
+Coaches will also recognize times that the Resource Parent may need additional support such as tangible items to assist the family through a difficult period.
 Tangible supports could come in the form of gift cards, care packages, a prepared meal, or assistance with planning a day trip for the caregivers.

 MENTORSHIP